-The following samples of sound are all experiments using the Ben Chasny (6 Organs of Admittance) Hexadic System.
-I have found the system to be a bold mind bending method in writing and recording tunes on the guitar.
+The following soundscapes are all experiments using the Ben Chasny (6 Organs of Admittance) Hexadic System.
+I have found the system to be a bold method in writing and recording music on the guitar.
 Somewhat a modern day psychedelic way of writing and thinking about music.
 As a extremely lazy guitarist the system has found a way to ignite a start…

 You can find more info about the Hexadic system on Ben’s website here.